 We expect that the payments we will be required to make under the Tax Receivable Agreement will be substantial.
-Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, the tax savings associated with all tax attributes described above would aggregate to approximately \$1,023.0 million over 15 years from the date of the completion of this offering, based on a public offering price, net of underwriters discounts, of \$34.74 per share of Class A common stock, and assuming (i) all future exchanges and the exchanges in this offering would occur at such price on the date of this offering, and (ii) based on relevant fair market value and facts for any historical exchanges.
-Under this scenario, we would be required to pay the TRA Parties approximately 85% of such amount, or \$869.6 million, over the 15-year period from the date of the completion of this offering.
+Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, the tax savings associated with all tax attributes described above would aggregate to approximately \$ million over 15 years from the date of the completion of per share of Class A common stock, which is the last reported sale price of our Class A common this offering, based on a public offering price of \$, 2021 and assuming all future exchanges would occur on the date of this offering.
+Under this scenario, we would be stock on the Nasdag on required to pay the TRA Parties approximately 85% of such amount, or \$ million, over the 15-year period from the date of the completion of this offering.
 The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will actually realize or be deemed to realize, and the Tax Receivable Agreement payments made by us, will be calculated based in part on the market value of our Class A common stock at the time of each exchange of an LLC Unit for a share of Class A common stock and the prevailing applicable federal tax rate (plus the assumed combined state and local tax rate) applicable to us over the life of the Tax Receivable Agreement and will depend on our generating sufficient taxable income to realize the tax benefits that are subject to the Tax Receivable Agreement.
 Payments under the Tax Receivable Agreement are not conditioned on our existing owners' continued ownership of us after this offering.